Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 3. If the narration is against the known criterion of wisdom and understanding.

 4. If the narration is against any established rule.
-For instance, if the narration says that earth is flat, then it would be questioned in its authenticity because of the fact that it is against the known principles of Allah’s law of creation.
+For instance, if the narration says that the earth is flat, then it would be questioned in its authenticity because it is against the known principles of Allah's law of creation.

-5. The narration conflicts the Quran and its guidance.
+5. The narration conflicts with the Quran and its guidance.

-6. The narration is in conflict with the character of the Prophet.
+6. The narration conflicts with the character of the Prophet.

-7. The narration is in conflict with a hadith that is considered mutawatir (continuous) hadith.
+7. The narration conflicts with a hadith that is considered mutawatir (continuous) hadith.

 8. The narration is about an event that may have been witnessed by many but reported by only one.
 For instance, Asma bint Amees reports that once the sun returned from the course of setting in the West for Caliph Ali or that the dawn delayed its appearance because Bilal did not give azan (call to prayer).